baltimoreheritage/places/_buildings/kensett-house.md

 > Kensett House, 1700 Eutaw, was sold by HUD to the current owner with a deed restriction to reduce density to 16 units.
 The owner attempted to have the restriction lifted and to allow 18 units.
 MRIA wrote a letter to HUD, objecting to the change.
 HUD’s response is that there will be no change without the support of MRIA.

 The owners of the Kensett House applied to the state historic tax credit program for support three times, in fiscal 2006, 2009, and 2010, before being granted a commercial credit in fiscal 2013. ([Source](http://dls.state.md.us/data/polanasubare/polanasubare_taxnfispla/Draft-Evaluation-of-the-Sustainable-Communities-Tax-Credit.pdf)).
-The building was sold at auction on 3/24/09 to the owner of 1808 Eutaw Place. ([Source](http://ip-72-167-87-238.ip.secureserver.net/bspeak/forum/index.php?action=display&forumid=8&msgid=87))
+The building was sold at auction on March 24, 2009 to the owner of 1808 Eutaw Place. ([Source](http://ip-72-167-87-238.ip.secureserver.net/bspeak/forum/index.php?action=display&forumid=8&msgid=87))